 The measures we take to protect our intellectual property rights may not be sufficient or adequate to prevent infringement on or misuse of our intellectual property.
 Any unauthorized use of our intellectual property by third parties may adversely affect our current and future revenues and our reputation.
 Preventing unauthorized uses of intellectual property rights could be difficult, costly and time-consuming, particularly in China.
 Litigation may be necessary to enforce our intellectual property rights.
 Initiating infringement proceedings against third parties can be expensive and time-consuming, and divert management's attention from other business concerns.
-We may not prevail in litigation to enforce our intellectual property rights against unauthorized use.
-Furthermore, the practice of intellectual property rights enforcement by the PRC regulatory authorities is subject to significant uncertainty.
+We may not prevail in litigation to enforce our intellectual property rights enforcement by the PRC regulatory authorities is subject to significant uncertainty.
 We may have to resort to litigation to protect our intellectual property rights.
 Failure to adequately protect our intellectual property could harm our brand name and materially affect our business and results of operations.